Ocramius/ProxyManager/docs/access-interceptor-scope-localizer.md

    will cause the two objects to be un-synchronized, with possible unexpected behaviour.
  * serializing or un-serializing an access interceptor scope localizer (or the real instance) will not cause the real instance (or the proxy) to be serialized or un-serialized
- * if a proxied object contains private properties, then an exception will be thrown if you use PHP `< 5.4.0`.

 ## Example